MicrosoftDocs/Advertising-docs/BingAds/guides/operation-error-codes.md

 **Description**
 The campaign report scope contains an account identifier that is not valid.

-The *Details* element of the *BatchError* object contains the account identifier that is not valid.
+Please refer to the *Details* element of the *BatchError* object for the account identifier that is not valid.

 ***